Why It’s Important To Let Your Skin Breathe

-In moments of stress, when you’re feeling overwhelmed and thoughts are running through your brain at a mile a minute, there’s one piece of advice you can always go back to: just breath.
+In moments of stress, when you’re feeling overwhelmed and thoughts are running through your brain at a mile a minute, there’s one piece of advice you can always go back to: just breathe.
 Sometimes a single moment of calm is all your mind or body needs to reset and rebalance, and it turns out the same is true for your skin.

 Your skin, in case you didn’t know, is actually the largest organ in your body.
 It’s job is to protect you and to stand up to whatever situation you find yourself in, and sometimes, as we’re sure you can understand, it just needs a break!
 Thankfully, now that many of us are spending much more time indoors, it’s the perfect opportunity to show your skin some extra love.